seamplex/feenox/doc/compilation.md

 ### Source tarballs

 When downloading a source tarball, there is no need to run `autogen.sh` since the `configure` script is already included in the tarball.
 This method cannot update the working tree.
-For each new FeenoX release, the whole tarball has to be downloaded again.
+For each new FeenoX release, the whole source tarball has to be downloaded again.